 Mediate BC and the Child Protection Mediation Program (CPMP) have a close working relationship.
 The CPM Program provides mediation services in child protection disputes by contracting with private sector mediators to deliver these services.
 As a part of this program, a roster or listing of qualified child protection mediators is maintained by Mediate BC through which parties to a dispute (typically social workers and families) select their mediators.
 Mediate BC provides ongoing professional development services in collaboration with the CPM Program in support of the program’s mediators, and also makes available to child protection mediators other professional development opportunities offered to mediators across the province.

 The primary focus of the CPP was the practicum, which trained 40 new child protection mediators, many of whom came from Aboriginal communities and/or other under served areas of the province.

 In 2011-2012, the CPP, in partnership with the CPM Program, developed and implemented the Child Protection Co-Mediation Pilot Project, which paired qualified roster mediators to mediate together.
 This program supported mediation professionals in sharing best practices, and learning from different types of communities, mediators, and mediation styles.

 In 2012, the CPP co-organized the Child Protection Mediation Conference: "Moving Toward Meaningful Engagement" in Vancouver, which was highly attended and acclaimed by professionals and mediators within the field.

 Completion of the Child Protection Mediation Practicum

-- The Training and Development Program (TDP) provides additional training and professional development for mediators and other dispute resolution professionals.
-To find out more about upcoming programs or to contact the TDP, please visit the web page.
+- The Training and Development Department (TDD) provides additional training and professional development for mediators and other dispute resolution professionals.
+To find out more about upcoming programs or to contact the TDD, please visit the web page.